 The annual leave liability and the skills and experience retention leave liability is expected to be payable within 12 months and is measured at the undiscounted amount expected to be paid.
-In the unusual event where salary and wages, annual leave and skills and experience retention leave liability are payable later than 12 months, the liability will be measured at present value.

-The actuarial assessment performed by DTF left the salary inflation rate at 2.0% for annual leave and skills and experience retention leave liability.
-As a result, there is no net financial effect resulting in the salary inflation rate.
+As a result of the actuarial assessment performed by DTF, the salary inflation rate has decreased from the 2021 rate (2.00%) to 1.50% for annual leave and skills and experience retention leave liability.
+As a result, there is a decrease in staff benefits liability and staff benefits expense of \$0.317 million.